 Key Takeaway

 However, the gut does not always agree with what the muscles need.
 Reduced blood flow to the digestive system in the heat means that the carbohydrate intake you tolerate in training may not be tolerable in competition.
-This is one of the most common reasons athletes underperform in the heat — they push the same fueling protocol they use in cool conditions and end up with gut problems.
+Consequently, this is one of the most common reasons athletes underperform in the heat — they push the same fueling protocol they use in cool conditions and end up with gut problems.

 The evidence supports the following approach for competition in the heat: